MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 # Publish your app with the SaaS offer configuration

-After publishing the offer to the marketplace, you need to link the offer to your app and publish the app in the store.
+After the offer is live in the marketplace, you need to link the offer to your app and publish the updated app in the store.
 The customers can purchase paid apps from the marketplace.

 :::image type="content" source="~/assets/images/saas-offer/monetize-flow6.png" alt-text="Diagram shows the process of creating a SaaS offer with publish stage highlighted.":::